yuval-k/oci-registry-p2p/README.md

 docker pull ubuntu@sha256:7cc0576c7c0ec2384de5cbf245f41567e922aab1b075f3e8ad565f508032df17
 ```

 Where the sha256 is retrieved from a trusted source.
-This guarantees that you get the current image.
+This guarantees that you get the correct image, regardless of who gives it to you.

 # Use Cases